 - Boulder Colorado

 Of course, this is subjective and similar to the question we already answered.
-But to make your travel planning a little easier here’s a little list to answer
+But to make your travel planning a little easier here’s a brief list to answer.

 - South Island, New Zealand